delta-io/delta/PROTOCOL.md

 ### Metadata Cleanup

-The _deltaLog directory could increase in size as more and more commits and checkpoints are accumulated.
+The _delta_log directory grows over time as more and more commits and checkpoints are accumulated.
-Implementations are recommended to do regular cleanup of old deltaLog to cleanup unneeded files and reduce the directory size.
+Implementations are recommended to delete expired commits and checkpoints in order to reduce the directory size.
 The following steps could be used to do cleanup of the DeltaLog directory:
 1. Identify a threshold (in days) uptil which we want to preserve the deltaLog.
 Let's refer to midnight UTC of that day as `cutOffTimestamp`.
 The newest commit not newer than the `cutOffTimestamp` is the `cutoffCommit`, because a commit exactly at midnight is an acceptable cutoff.
 We want to retain everything including and after the `cutoffCommit`.
-2. Identify the most recent checkpoint before the `cutOffCommit`.
+2. Identify the newest checkpoint that is not newer than the `cutOffCommit`.
+A checkpoint at the `cutOffCommit` is ideal, but an older one will do.
 Lets call it `cutOffCheckpoint`.
-We need to preserve the `cutOffCheckpoint` to enable time travel for commits between `cutOffCheckpoint` and the next available checkpoint.
+We need to preserve the `cutOffCheckpoint` and all commits after it, because we need them to enable time travel for commits between `cutOffCheckpoint` and the next available checkpoint.
-3. Delete all the [delta log entries](#delta-log-entries) before the `cutOffCheckpoint` checkpoint.
+3. Delete all [delta log entries](#delta-log-entries) and [checkpoint files](#checkpoints) before the `cutOffCheckpoint` checkpoint.
-4. Delete all the [checkpoint files](#checkpoints) before the `cutOffCheckpoint` checkpoint.
-5. Now read all the available [checkpoints](#checkpoints-1) in the _delta_log directory and identify the corresponding [sidecar files](#sidecar-files).
-These sidecar files needs to be protected.
+4. Now read all the available [checkpoints](#checkpoints-1) in the _delta_log directory and identify the corresponding [sidecar files](#sidecar-files).
+These sidecar files need to be protected.
-6. List all the files in `_delta_log/_sidecars` directory, preserve files that are less than a day old (as of midnight UTC) or files that are protected by Step-5 above.
+5. List all the files in `_delta_log/_sidecars` directory, preserve files that are less than a day old (as of midnight UTC), to not break in-progress checkpoints.
+Also preserve the referenced sidecar files identified in Step-4 above.
 Delete everything else.

 ## Data Files
  - Data files MUST be uniquely named and MUST NOT be overwritten.
 The reference implementation uses a GUID in the name to ensure this property.